 2. Find odd jobs online.
 Fiverr, for instance, lets you complete random tasks for its users at $5 a pop.
 You can do everything from photographing your pet holding someone’s custom message to brainstorming baby names for soon-to-be parents.

 3. Get paid to shop.
 Cash-back apps like Ebates, Nielsen Consumer Panel, and Ibotta will reward you for the things you were going to buy anyway.
 By signing up with these apps, you’ll get a rebate on some of the items you buy, which results in more money in your pocket.

 4. Get paid to get fit.
 Whether you’re looking for motivation to work out more or you’re already a fitness freak, there’s an app that will pay you for it.
 Check out Healthy Wage and DietBet to win money for things like eating healthy, exercising, and losing weight.

 But beware: these tools do hinge upon placing “bets” that you’ll reach your fitness goals, which means you also stand the risk of losing money.

 5. Make money with your smart phone.
 Plenty of other apps reward you simply for installing them and letting them monitor your activity for statistical analysis.
 Check out Smart Panel, Nielsen Mobile Panel, Google Screenwise Panel and MobileExpressions.

 6. Get paid for your opinion.
 If you’ve got some time to kill while waiting in line, waiting at the doctor’s office or on your lunch break, there are tons of survey sites out there.
-According to ABC News, a person can reasonably expect to earn $50 to $100 per month by spending a couple of hours taking surveys.

 Don’t pay a fee to any website that tries to sell you a list of survey providers.
 Try e-Rewards, which pays via gift cards once you reach a particular payout rate.